Carolyn Brigit Flynn

 My first night in Denali, and I had a strange dream.
 It was as if the mountain was speaking, carrying me into my own depths.
-Strange attempts to call home, trying to remember my first telephone number.
-My dead brother Danny trying to help me.
+Strange attempts to call home, trying to remember my first telephone number, my dead brother Danny trying to help me.
 Fearing that I’ve had a stroke.
 Strange decisions on my part which I re-think again and again, and still cannot fathom.
-I go upstairs to get my new manuscript for my friend Lawrie, who is the reason I knew I had to come to Denali.
-But, strangely, I find myself across the country at her house.
-In the middle of the living room there is a four-poster bed with plants growing out of it.
-I realize I must have booked a plane and flown across country.
-I can make no sense of it.
-No one back home knows where I am, and I think that I better call.
-Thus the attempts to remember my phone number–but it is the one I had as a child.
+Going to find a manuscript of a book I'm working on and finding that I've transported to the east coast to a friend's bedroom, her bedposts now the trunks of living trees, flowers and vines everywhere.
+But no one back home knows where I am, and I think that I better call.
+Thus the attempts to remember my phone number–-but it is the one I had as a child.
 Where has my mind gone?
 I wonder in the dream.
 Still, I wake with an expansive feeling of mystery and wonder.

 The only word I could think of last night for these hills was “painterly.”
 The colors and textures feel like watercolor etches of green, lime, orange, yellow, gold.
 One could paint this picture again and again, and be pleased with the results-and still never get close.
 Same with photographs.
 We must have taken many dozen of Mount Denali, the tallest mountain in North America, on the train ride from Anchorage yesterday.
 We had the great luck of viewing the “Great One” (the meaning of Denali in the native Athabaskan language) many times.
-Apparently only 30% of people who visit Denali have the good luck to see the mountain itself–as it is usually covered with clouds and mists.
+Apparently only a third of the people who travel here have the good luck to see the mountaintop itself–as it is usually covered with clouds and mists.
 Yesterday, the day became clearer and the sky more blue as we went north.
 It was the loveliest weekend of the entire summer, we were told.
 We clicked and clicked.
 Beautiful pictures, some perhaps worth framing.
 And we never got close.

 Finally after several hours, most of us had put the cameras down.
 There was astonishing beauty everywhere, constantly.
 And it only increased.
 We were in a dome train, with windows wrapping all up above.
 One had a constant, wide view of the landscape.
 I remembered being told that one can become overwhelmed in Italy with all of the art and beauty.
 I felt that way towards the end of the day, coming into Denali.
 I sat back rather drunkenly, my head leaning against the seat, gazing as a four-year-old might lay in the grass and gaze at the sky.
 Drinking, drinking, giving up the forsaken hope of finding words to capture it, or that a click of a camera might do it.
 Just drink it all in.

-“Wilderness Access Center!
-Denali Visitors Center!” the shuttle driver calls out behind me.
-We’ll pick up his bus later today and begin by exploring the Park.
-Jean dozes in our room and I’ve come out to the lobby to sip tea and think.
-Sitting at this table in the wide, large lobby with overarching windows covering the expanse of the snow-covered mountains, far below I see the Nenana River flowing past.
-It is fed by the Nenana Glacier, and flows from Fairbanks into Denali.
-High above at this lodge, there is a sense of sitting on a ledge or a precipice.
+Sitting at this table in the lobby with overarching windows covering the expanse of the snow-covered mountains, far below the Nenana River flows past.
+It is fed by the Nenana Glacier and flows from Fairbanks into Denali.
+Here, high above at this lodge, there is a sense of sitting on a ledge or a precipice.
 Not frightening, just utter clarity that one is at one edge of the world.
 The air is crisp and fine.
 I know the rain will begin and perhaps even persist for part of our journey.
 But for now… open sky.
-Out the window a man stands in a light sweater with his iPhone, holding it up in one direction, then the next, clicking photos.
+Out the window, a man stands with his iPhone, holding it up in one direction, then the next, clicking photos.
 It doesn’t matter where one points one’s lens.
 Beauty everywhere.